Pontypridd United F.C.: 2010s

-The club appointed Lee Kendall as their new Manager with eleven games to go to the end of the season to replace the Broad brothers who left due to personal reasons.
+The club appointed Lee Kendall as their new Manager with eleven games to go to the end of the season to replace the Broad brothers who left for personal reasons.
 Kendall is a fully qualified 'A' licence coach both for outfield players as well as goalkeepers.
 Kendall left The Dragons at the end of the 2018–19 season.
 His assistant, Jonathan Jones, was appointed as his successor for the inaugural Cymru South campaign.